Content Collaboration: Get Teams Outside Marketing to Help Create Content

 Sometimes all it takes is a gift card or other perk to motivate your co-workers to create content.
 Consider going one step further and providing incentives based on performance—number of views, number of shares, number of comments, number of leads, etc. This will help spur your colleagues to create higher-quality, customer-centric content.

 If your budget doesn’t allow for monetary rewards, then focus on giving credit where credit is due: Acknowledge contributors in your all-hands meetings or via company-wide emails when their content has helped drive engagement or converted leads.
-Giving them kudos will help encourage further content marketing contributions.
+Giving them kudos will help encourage further content marketing collaboration.

 As well, introducing a little friendly competition, especially within your sales team, can prove to be a big motivator.
 Consider setting up a leaderboard to track performance and announce key wins at sales kickoff or company meetings.